 Surat Al Baqarah, the second chapter of the Quran, helps protect the person who recites it against the evil eye, witchcraft, evil whispers, and it also brings immense barakah (blessing and prosperity) into one’s time and overall peace in life.

-I heard the Messenger of Allah (PBUH) saying, ‘Do not turn your houses into graveyards.
+I heard the Messenger of Allah (peace be upon him) saying, ‘Do not turn your houses into graveyards.
 Satan runs away from the house in which Surat Al-Baqarah is recited.’
 (Muslim)

 So, it dispels Satan from the house and brings more peace when it’s maintained in a household.

 Also, this hadith speaks of its reward on the Day of Resurrection as well as the blessings it adds to one’s current life.
-Allah’s Messenger (PBUH) said:
+Allah’s Messenger (peace be upon him) said:

-I heard the Prophet (PBUH) saying, ‘He who recites the two Ayat [verses] at the end of Surat Al Baqarah at night, they will suffice him.’
+I heard the Prophet (peace be upon him) saying, ‘He who recites the two Ayat [verses] at the end of Surat Al Baqarah at night, they will suffice him.’
 (Al- Bukhari and Muslim)

 Indeed Allah wrote in a book two thousand years before He created the heavens and the earth, and He sent down two Ayat [verses] from it to end Surat Al Baqarah with.
 If they are recited for three nights in a home, no Shaitan [devil] shall come near it.
 (Jami` at-Tirmidhi)